oracle-livelabs/database/video-on-demand-with-nosql-database/streaming-demo/streaming-demo.md

 ## Task 2: Explore data using GraphQL queries

-Let us explore our API and showing some advantage of using GraphQL.
+Let us explore our API and showing some advantages of using GraphQL.

 **Move faster with powerful developer tools**

 With developer tools, you can know exactly what data you can request from your API without leaving your editor, you can highlight potential issues before sending a query, and you can take advantage of improved code intelligence.
-GraphQL makes it easy to build powerful tools like GraphiQL or Apollo GraphQL Studio.
+GraphQL applications are easily built with powerful tools like GraphiQL or Apollo GraphQL Studio.

 1. In a browser window, enter [https://studio.apollographql.com/sandbox/explorer](https://studio.apollographql.com/sandbox/explorer)
 2. In the sandbox, copy/paste the following url: